Nose picking: Rhinotillexomania

-Medical risks and benefits
+Medical risks

 The environment of the nose and the dried secretions removed contain many micro-organisms.
-When a person is contagious with a cold, flu or other virus, it is important that hands or other objects used to remove mucus are washed promptly because there is risk of introducing micro-organisms to other parts of the body or other people since it is a norm to shake hands in many societies.
+When a person is contagious with a cold, flu or other virus, it is important that hands or other objects used to remove mucus are washed promptly because there is risk of introducing micro-organisms to other parts of the body or other people, e.g., by shaking hands.

 Picking one's nose with dirty fingers or fingernails may increase risks of infection that may include an increase in the diversity of nose flora (and thus infection or illness), or occasional nosebleeds.
 One case of rhinotillexomania resulted in perforation of the nasal septum and self-induced ethmoidectomy.
 In children, the most common complication related to nose picking is epistaxis (nosebleed).
 Infections or perforation of the nasal septum are uncommon, but can occur.

 Researchers at Griffith University have discovered a connection between bacteria and Alzheimer's disease.
 They have found evidence that a specific bacterium (Chlamydia pneumoniae) is capable of traveling through the olfactory nerve in the nose and entering the brain of mice.
 The intrusion of the bacteria is enhanced by nose picking.
 Once inside the brain, this bacterium triggers the production of certain markers that are indicative of Alzheimer's disease.
 Their study demonstrates that Chlamydia pneumoniae exploits the nerve pathway that extends from the nasal cavity to the brain as a means to invade the central nervous system.
 In response to this invasion, brain cells deposit a protein called amyloid beta, which is a characteristic feature of Alzheimer's disease.
 Activities like picking one's nose or plucking nasal hairs can damage the nasal lining, making it easier for bacteria to reach the brain.
 The olfactory nerve, located in the nose, provides a direct and relatively short route to the brain.
 Importantly, this route bypasses the protective barrier known as the blood-brain barrier.
 It seems that viruses and bacteria have identified this pathway as an easy way to gain access to the brain.
 Therefore, it is according to Dr. St John, a co-author of the study, advisable to avoid nose picking or plucking nasal hairs to maintain the integrity of the nasal passage and lower the chances of developing Alzheimer's disease.
 However, there is still scarce evidence in favour of this claim, and most experts say it is too soon to link.